Bom Kim is the genius behind Coupang, South Korea’s most valuable startup – a company that is poised as Amazon’s greatest competition in the country.

 Like Facebook CEO Mark Zuckerberg, Microsoft founder Bill Gates, and the late Apple CEO Steve Jobs, all of whom famously dropped out of college, Bom was already in grad school when he decided to quit.

+He was admitted to Harvard’s MBA program—a highly regarded institution for budding entrepreneurs.
 While others see this opportunity as a great way to achieve their goals, it only took six months for Bom to realize that he could make it on his own.

-This was what Bom regards as the most difficult decision he ever had to make.
+This was what Bom remembers as the most difficult decision he ever had to make.
 The six months of the listing process were long and rigorous, but at the eleventh hour, he knew that the company wasn’t ready for it.